UpLib/Liberland/settlement/constructions.md

 There seems to be a lot of sand on Liberty Island and on the beaches.
 Maybe this sand is usable to make concrete ?

-* https://liberland.one/earthbag pour la construction avec des earthbags
+* see https://liberland.one/earthbag for building with earthbags

 <br>